jackocnr/intl-tel-input/README.md

 **dropdownContainer**
 Type: `Node` Default: `null`
 Expects a node e.g. `document.body`.
-Instead of putting the country dropdown markup next to the input, append it to the specified node, and it will then be positioned absolutely next to the input using JavaScript.
+Instead of putting the country dropdown markup next to the input, append it to the specified node, and it will then be positioned next to the input using JavaScript (using `position: fixed`).
 This is useful when the input is inside a container with `overflow: hidden`.
-Note that the absolute positioning can be broken by scrolling, so it will automatically close on the `window` scroll event.
+Note that the positioning is broken by scrolling, so the dropdown will automatically close on the `window` scroll event.

 **excludeCountries**
 Type: `Array` Default: `[]`